 - For non-EU students: you will have to get a residence permit; the university will apply on your behalf, you just have to submit the required documents.

-Students must officially enrol in the university before they can start their classes.
-You should also pay your tuition fee!
+Students must officially enrol at the university before they can start their classes.
+You also have to pay your tuition fee.